 Ultimately, the longer a flight is, the more time you have for something to go wrong.
-And planes have become larger in recent years, which also increases the probability that someone on board will have a medical emergency.
+And planes have become larger in recent years, which also increases the probability of in-flight medical emergencies.

 There’s no specific amount of time that is unsafe, and it depends on the individual traveler.
-“But my feeling is below 12 [or] 14 hours, you can nearly send everyone, if it’s longer you should be a little careful,” Hinkelbein says.
+“But my feeling is below 12 [or] 14 hours, you can nearly send everyone [on a plane].
+If it’s longer, you should be a little careful,” Hinkelbein says.

-For these crises, planes come equipped with medical kits and equipment such as defibrillators.
+For these crises, airline staff are equipped with medical kits and equipment such as defibrillators.
 “Every one of the long-haul flights have a way by radio to connect to physicians that are available around the world to talk to them,” Anzalone says.
 “I have talked to pilots about medical issues that are on board and how to handle it, do you divert or not divert.”

 For the vast majority of people, though, even the longest flights will pass uneventfully.
 “The flying public on major airlines is very safe,” Anzalone says.